BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/FAQ.md

 ### -> YOUR TUTORIALS ARE GOOD!
 DO I HAVE PERMISSION TO TRANSLATE IT TO OTHER LANGUAGE?

 Yes, you can translate it to whatever language you want, whether it is `Gujarati`, `Hindi`, `Japanese`, `Portuguese`, or even `MC enchanting table language`, feel free to do so.
-The only thing you gotta do is credit me and not claim as original author, other than that, you are good.
+The only thing you gotta do is credit me and not claim yourself as original author, other than that, you are good.